-You may need a booster injection of the vaccination after five years.
+You may need a booster injection of the vaccination after 5 years.

 If you have hepatitis B, tell people you live with or recently had sex with to urgently ask their doctor about vaccination.
 Avoid sex until told you're no longer infectious.

-Although not as effective as being vaccinated, the following can also cut the risk:
+Although not as effective as being vaccinated, you can also cut the risk by:

 - using condoms for penetrative sex